ayan-saeed/Movie-Web-App/README.md

 ## Initial Requirements (In order of Priority)
 Before starting, I wanted to highlight and analyse the key requirements that my project must include.
 From initial observations, the basic functionalities of IMDb are comprised of:
-- **Search for Specific Movies**.
-Argueably the most important feature, as it allows users to explore and search for titles.
+- **Search for Specific Movies**: Argueably the most important feature, as it allows users to explore and search for titles.
-- **Browse Movies**.
-View the currently trending movies on the main page.
+- **Browse Movies**: View the currently trending movies on the main page.
-- **Sign in**.
-Allows users to create a personal account, in order to track their watchlists etc.
+- **Sign in**: Allows users to create a personal account, in order to track their watchlists etc.
-- **View detailed movie information**.
-Including release year, runtime, cast and other relevent information.
+- **View detailed movie information**: Including release year, runtime, cast and other relevent information.
 - **See ratings**.
 ### Future / Low-Priority Features
-- **Watchlist**.
-More of a nice-to-have feature.
+- **Watchlist**: More of a nice-to-have feature.